See below for the replays of our Canadian call-in show (part of the VP Live Talk Radio network).

 A: Health Canada does indeed make the aforementioned claim, but a closer examination is required.

-It is the fundamental nature of medicinal products ("drugs") to make medicinal / therapeutic claims.
-However, Rainbow Vapor has never attached any such claims to its products, and for that matter no responsible member of the vape-industry would ever do so.
-In the absence of these therapeutic claims, e-cig products with nicotine categorically fail to meet Health Canada's own definitions of a "drug" or "new drug."
+It is the fundamental nature of medicinal products ("drugs") to make medicinal claims and/or have medicinal function.
+But e-cigarettes with nicotine do not function as medicines - a fact attested to repeatedly in EU court rulings.
+And Rainbow Vapor has never attached any medicinal claims to its products either - no responsible member of the vape-industry would ever do so.
+In the absence of "therapeutic" (i.e. medicinal) claims and/or function, e-cig products with nicotine categorically fail to meet Health Canada's own definitions of a "drug" or "new drug."

-This means that in the absence of therapeutic claims, an e-cigarette product with nicotine is not a medicine (i.e. a "drug" or "new drug") and does not require market authorization as a medicine.
-The classification of these products - that is, determining whether or not e-cigarette products with nicotine fit the legal definition of a medicine - is conditional on the presence or absence of therapeutic claims.
+This means an e-cigarette product with nicotine is not a medicine (i.e. a "drug" or "new drug") and does not require market authorization as a medicine.
+The classification of these products - that is, determining whether or not e-cigarette products with nicotine fit the legal definition of a medicine - is conditional on the presence or absence of medicinal claims and/or function.
 Health Canada knowingly contradicts its own definitions when it ignores this.

 Q: Why don't you make medicinal claims?
 Aren't e-cigs supposed to help smokers quit?

-A: The reason why we at Rainbow Vapor have never attached therapeutic claims to our products is simple: e-cig products are not smoking-cessation medicines or smoking-cessation products of any kind.
-Rather, e-cigs are a consumer alternative - offering a safer way to continue enjoying your habit and recreationally consuming nicotine.
+A: The reason why we at Rainbow Vapor have never attached medicinal claims to our products is simple: e-cig products are not smoking-cessation medicines, or smoking-cessation products of any kind.
+Rather, e-cigs are a consumer alternative to smoking - offering a safer way to continue enjoying your habit and recreationally consuming nicotine, instead of quitting.
+Why quit when you can switch?

 Many smokers do switch altogether from smoking to vaping, because they prefer e-cigs.
 Yet the fact that some do engage in "dual use" (i.e. using both tobacco cigarettes and electronic cigarettes) provides further proof that any smoking-cessation claims would be false, and utterly inappropriate to attach to e-cig products.
 Using a safer, recreational, consumer alternative to smoking does not mean that said alternative caused you to "quit smoking" - it simply means you've chosen to use a safer alternative, period.
 Whether you switch fully or not from smoking to vaping is entirely up to you.